 Nonetheless, 1 Timothy 3:16 supports the divinity of Christ in a subtle fashion.
 The language of "he was manifested in the flesh" suggests that He existed prior to His incarnation.
 He was not created, but took on human flesh.
 Additionally, this text echoes an early Christian hymn.

-The phrase "vindicated by the Spirit" refers to Christ resurrecting bodily from the grave (Romans 1:4).
-The phrase "seen by angels" points to Christ ascending into heaven (Acts 1:9-11).
-The phrase "proclaimed among the nations" refers to His glory being revealed by the Holy Spirit through the gospel to the world (2 Corinthians 4:2-4).
-The phrase "taken up in glory" refers to Christ being exalted at the right hand of the Father (Acts 7:56).
+The phrase "justified in the Spirit" refers to Christ resurrecting bodily from the grave (Romans 1:4; Ephesians 1:19-23).
+The phrase "seen of angels" points to Christ ascending into heaven (Acts 1:9-11).
+The phrase "proclaimed among the nations" refers to His glory being revealed by the Holy Spirit through the gospel to the world (1 Corinthians 15:1-6; 2 Corinthians 4:2-4).
+The phrase "taken up in glory" refers to Christ being exalted at the right hand of the Father (Acts 7:56-60).
 Jesus Christ is God incarnate.
 This note is also insightful as to how this texts points to Christ's divinity:

 "Notably, the phrase “great indeed, is the mystery of godliness” may intentionally echo the phrase frequently heard in Ephesus: “Great is Artemis of the Ephesians” (Acts 19:28).
 If so, Paul is indirectly subverting the cult of Artemis, Ephesus’ patron goddess."